 People who might make great team members

-With a committee in place, figure out who else in your congregation should be involved.
+Once your fundraiser leader and your committee members are in place, it’s time to figure out who else in your congregation should be involved.
 For example, if you are raising money for a youth group bible camp, consider having members of the youth group actively participate.
 When people communicate directly with the people who will benefit from the fundraiser, they will be more likely to donate.
+For a fundraiser for new church chairs, consider having the ushers, the greeting committee, or other interested groups participate.

-Follow these steps before you begin planning your event to ensure your final profits outweigh your initial investment.
-This works for any type of fundraiser from a simple bake sale to a large-scale gala.
+Follow these steps before planning your event to ensure your final profits outweigh your initial investment.
+This works for any type of fundraiser, from a simple bake sale to a large-scale gala.

-If your church is a registered 501C3 nonprofit organization, you should be charged the wholesale price by each vendor and you don’t need to pay tax.
+If your church is a registered 501(c)(3) nonprofit organization, you should be charged the wholesale price by each vendor, and you are exempt from paying tax.
 If you’re not registered yet, pause the fundraising process until that’s in place.

 Step 2: Create a Budget

-List out every item you will need to purchase with an estimated cost.
+List out every item you will need, along with the estimated cost.
 Remember the little things like printing event tickets and offering bottled water for volunteers.
 Tally the estimated total cost.

 Step 3: Purchase Goods & Services

 It’s time to approach vendors!
-As a 501C3, you should be charged the wholesale price for everything and you should not be charged tax.
+As a 501(c)(3), you should be charged the wholesale price for everything, and you should not be charged tax.
 And remember the golden rule!
-Ask for a percentage to be donated by the vendor or invite them to be a sponsor.
+Ask the vendor to donate a percentage or invite them to be a sponsor.

 Step 4: Determine the Amount to Raise